x64dbg/x64dbg/CONTRIBUTING.md

 5. Commit your change. `git commit -m 'a message about what you changed'`.
 The change are applied to your local git repo.
 6. Push it to your `origin`.
 The `origin` is your repo which is hosted on github. `git push --set-upstream origin your-branch-name`.
 7. Sync with the `upstream` repo, the real x64dbg repo. `git remote add upstream https://github.com/x64dbg/x64dbg.git`, using `git remote -v` will show which origin/upstream are setup in the local repo.
 8. Sync your fork with the `upstream`, `git fetch upstream`.
-Now checkout in the master again `git checkout master` and merge the upstream `git merge upstream/master`.
+Now checkout your local `development` branch again `git checkout development` and merge the upstream `git merge upstream/development`.
 9. Time to create the pull request!
 Using the github ui, go to your account/repo, select the branch you already pushed, and click `Pull request`.
 Review your pull request and send it.

 Happy PRs!